 - Part C is a series of marketing questions and a declaration, which will be completed at the end of the online form.

-- You will get an email confirming that we’ve received your application.
+- You will get an email within 2 business days confirming that we’ve received your application.

 - After the closing date, all of the applications will be considered by a selection panel.
 Most of the members of this panel will be autistic adults.